Purpose of this privacy notice.

 This privacy notice aims to give you information on how Invitation to Tuscany Ltd. collects and processes your personal data, including any data you may provide through this website or via any other means (such as over the telephone), when you make an enquiry with us, when you make a booking of a villa, when you sign up to our newsletter, etc.

-There is a lot of legal information and language on this page, essentially for us it boils down to this (but do still take the time to read the notes below):
+Essentially for us it boils down to this (but do still take the time to read the notes below):

 You give us various bits of personal data in order that we can help you book a villa, or a cook, or hire a car.
 We can use this data to do the things you ask us to, but we can't sell it to anyone or use it in any nefarious way.
 If you give us sensitive data, like passport numbers, we should destroy it as soon as we no longer need it.
 And we can only send you newsletters if you've expressly asked us to.
 These are the principles that guide how we treat your data - the legal position is set out below.